houhou12121/dehze/README.md

 ## 🏗️ Overview

 PGARN implements a novel deep learning architecture that integrates atmospheric scattering physics with transformer-based attention mechanisms for single image dehazing.
 The network follows an **encoder-transformer-decoder** paradigm with explicit physics-guided modules.
+The complete code and trained weights will be released after the paper is accepted.

 ### Architecture Pipeline
 ```